mitosisgg/ADS507_FinalProject/README.md

 ## Requirements

-Before building the Docker image, make sure you have the following installed on your local machine:
+Before building the Docker image, make sure you have the following installed on your local machine and link with your repo project:

 - [Docker](https://www.docker.com/get-started)
 - [Docker Compose](https://docs.docker.com/compose/install/)